 localhost:8080/ords/sql-developer) and log in as the newly created

-And once you’re in, you’ll notice the SQL Worksheet is no different than what you might be used to on the Autonomous database.
-Go forth and CREATE, DELETE, INSERT, SELECT, and Query away friends!
+And once you’re in, you’ll notice the SQL Worksheet is no different than what you might expect in the Oracle Autonomous database.
+So if you made it this far, go forth and CREATE, DELETE, INSERT, SELECT, and Query away, friends!

 Shutting it all down